justin808/justin808.github.io/source/_posts/2013-06-11-emberjs-rails4-tutorial.markdown

 included in this article.
 It's that tiny!
 </p>
 <p>
-The source code for the completed example can be found on github:
+The source code for the completed example can be found on GitHub:
 <a href="https://github.com/justin808/ember-js-guides-railsonmaui-rails4">justin808/ember-js-guides-railsonmaui-rails4</a>.
 I carefully crafted the commits
 to explain the steps.
 </p>